jobinau/pg_gather/docs/waitevents.md

 If you’re seeing frequent and high SubtransBuffer waits, it’s a sign to investigate application logic and transaction patterns rather than just tuning database parameters

 ## SubtransSLRU
+A process is waiting to access a page in the Subtransaction Status Log (pg_subtrans).
+This structure tracks the parent-child relationship of subtransactions (created via SAVEPOINT or PL/pgSQL EXCEPTION blocks).
-This wait event occurs when a backend process is waiting to access or modify the subtransaction SLRU buffer, typically due to contention or I/O delays.
+, typically due to contention or I/O delays.
 Subtransaction metadata, including parent transaction IDs and status, is stored in the pg_subtrans SLRU, a disk-based structure that tracks subtransaction relationships.
 SLRU (Simple Least Recently Used) is a caching mechanism in PostgreSQL for managing certain control data structures (like pg_subtrans, pg_clog, or pg_multixact).
 The SubtransSLRU specifically refers to the buffer used for subtransaction data.